Rakibulislamrefat/Rakibulislamrefat/README.md

 <div align="left">
   <img align="right" height="200" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/main/techstack.gif"/>
   <p>🚀 Python with 2+ years of expertise in creating responsive, pixel-perfect web interfaces using React.js and modern CSS frameworks.
 Skilled in transforming designs from Figma, PSD, and XD into seamless user experiences.</p>
   <p>🎓 Currently pursuing B.Sc. in Computer Science & Engineering at IUBAT, with a focus on algorithms and AI technologies.
-Actively working towards becoming a Full Stack Developer.</p>
+Actively working towards becoming a Machine Le.</p>
 </div>

 ###